MatthewDaniels/humpback-up/readme.md

 This simple script is an evolution of the great work done by Rudiger Wolf ([rnwolf](https://gist.github.com/rnwolf)) as documented here: https://gist.github.com/rnwolf/533bf309bd84982c4b39d1ca7c03991f

-*These scripts are designed for use on Debian based systems*
+*These scripts are designed for use on Debian based systems - and have been tested most thoroughly in Ubuntu*

 ----------------------------------------
 ## Setup

+### OS Software Requirements

+While it was attempted to use ONLY bash capabilities, things were MUCH easier with awk - this is most likely installed in your linux based OS, but its existence is checked and mawk is installed if it is not present.

 ### GCP Setup